01 – Radio Beijing announces that Tibet will shortly be “liberated”.

 22 – Penal codes based on the USSR are introduced in Hungary and Czechoslovakia.

 25 – The Communist People’s Republic of North Korea invades the Republic of South Korea at dawn, starting the Korean War.
+The United Nations Security Council (UNSC) denounces North Korea’s actions as a breach of the peace and calls for an immediate ceasefire.

 26 – US President Truman dispatches US troops to support South Korea.